aleksha/data-analysis-tutorial/session-3/README.md

 in order to make predictions or decisions without being explicitly programmed to do so.

-ML algorythms could be splited into:
+ML algorithms could be splited into:
   * Supervised learning
   * Unsupervised learning
 Note, that the spliting is not exhausive.